harishkumarbalaji/POLARIS_GEM_Simulator/README.md

 **For static objects:**
 - Require `name`, `source`, position (`xyz`), and orientation (`rpy`) in radians
 - Only mesh files support the `scale` parameter as [scale_x, scale_y, scale_z]
+- Optional `static` parameter:
+  - `static: false` (default) - Object has physics enabled, can be moved/knocked over during simulation
+  - `static: true` - Object is fixed in place, no physics applied

 **For dynamic agents:**
 - `motion: rigid` - Required for vehicles/objects (not needed for pedestrians)